ISO base media file format: Extensions

 Microsoft Corporation announced a file format based on the ISO base media file format in 2009 called ISMV (Smooth Streaming format), also known as Protected Interoperable File Format (PIFF).
-As announced, this format can for example contain VC-1, WMA, H.264 and AAC compression formats.
+As announced, this format can, for example, contain VC-1, WMA, H.264, and AAC compression formats.
 Microsoft published a Protected Interoperable File Format (PIFF) specification in 2010.
 It defined another usage of multiple encryption and DRM systems in a single file container.
-PIFF brand was registered by the MP4 registration authority in 2010.
-Some extensions used by this format (e.g. for WMA support) were not registered.
+The PIFF brand was registered by the MP4 registration authority in 2010.
+Some extensions used by this format (e.g., for WMA support) were not registered.
 Usage of the WMA compression format in the ISO base media file format was not publicly documented.

 Technical details

 The ISO base media file format includes timing, structure, and media information for timed sequences of media data, such as audio-visual presentations.
 The file structure is object-oriented.
 A file can be decomposed into basic objects very simply, and the structure of the objects is implied from their type.

 Files conforming to the ISO base media file format are formed as a series of objects, called "boxes".
 All data is contained in boxes, and there is no other data within the file.
 This includes any initial signature required by the specific file format.
 The "box" is an object-oriented building block defined by a unique type identifier and length.
-It was called an "atom" in some specifications (e.g. the first definition of the MP4 file format).
+It was called an "atom" in some specifications (e.g., the first definition of the MP4 file format).

 A presentation (motion sequence) may be contained in several files.
 All timing and framing (position and size) information must be in the ISO base media file, and the ancillary files may essentially use any format.